 Who can refer into a Network Pain Management Program or Pain Management Service?

-- A request for a Network Pain Management Program must be accompanied by a referral from a:
+A request for a Network Pain Management Program must be accompanied by a referral from:

 - physiotherapist; or

 A request for Pain Management Services requires a referral from the worker’s treating medical practitioner.

 Network Pain Management Programs (NPMP) and Pain Management Services (PMS) are multidisciplinary, group based, education focused programs which are designed to assist workers with musculoskeletal injuries and persistent pain to manage their condition.

 NPMP and PMS focus on developing strategies to assist workers who are having difficulty managing their injuries and participating in functional activities due to their pain.
 NPMP and PMS aim to improve a worker’s health outcomes by: